-Too often we see companies making decisions about products that affect worker health and safety, and productivity based on short term price considerations.
-Because dollars are important, we believe that it is critical to consider that there is a big difference between price and cost.
-We have all purchased an item that seems like a “deal” or that is “acceptable” only to find out that total cost-of-ownership is much different that the price tag at the time of purchase.
+Too often we see companies making decisions about products that affect worker health, safety and productivity based on short term price considerations.
+Because the bottom line is important, we believe that it is critical to consider that there is a big difference between price and cost.
+We have all purchased an item that seems like a “deal” only to find out that total cost-of-ownership is much different than the price tag at the time of purchase.
 When considering the “price” of an anti fatigue mat, there are two primary considerations that impact the overall cost: 1.
-Its cost over time, and 2.
+It’s cost over time, and 2.
 Does it do what it is supposed to do?
-In this article we will address the first of these.
+In this article, we will address the first of these.

-In our recent blog series we have suggested some of the essential questions to ask before buying an anti-fatigue mat.
-So far, we have discussed compressibility (elastic modulus), and the height of the material relative to it’s compressibility (densification strain), having a balance between stability and instability, looking at how responsive the surface is to worker movements, and if the anti-fatigue mat surface balances shock attenuation (absorb energy) and resilience (return energy), and if the surface get softer as it is compressed.
-This article suggests one of the elements to consider when determining cost of ownership, over time:
+In our recent 9 Questions Series, we have explored a variety of the essential questions to ask before investing in an anti-fatigue mat.
+So far, we have discussed compressibility (elastic modulus), and the height of the material relative to it’s compressibility (densification strain), having a balance between stability and instability, looking at how responsive the surface is to worker movements, and if the anti-fatigue mat surface balances shock attenuation (absorb energy) and resilience (return energy), and if the surface gets softer as it is compressed.
+This month we explore one of the elements to consider when determining the cost of ownership over time:

 Is the anti-fatigue mat surface easy to clean?

-The cost of ownership of SmartCells anti-fatigue mats is very low because of our 8 year warranty, and because the surface is tough enough to resist embedding of industrial debris, and can easily be swept, mopped or vacuumed.
+The cost of ownership of SmartCells anti-fatigue mats is very low because of our 8-year warranty, and the fact that the surface is tough enough to resist the embedding of industrial debris, and can easily be swept, mopped or vacuumed.
 Unlike foam, the rubber SmartCells will not absorb liquid which helps reduce the risk of infections, bacteria, and foul smells.
 Pressure washing with soap and water is also easy and does not damage the mat.

 SmartCells Cushioning Technology: It’s not how the mat feels, it’s how YOU feel.